-That’s a heavy, heavy comparison, but it’s one Kiffin wouldn’t make lightly, especially after utilizing Moore at such a high clip this year.
-Moore undoubtedly has much more work to do before he can live up to that comparison, but there’s no doubt about the sky-high potential that Moore possesses.
+That’s a heavy, heavy comparison, but it’s one Kiffin wouldn’t make lightly.
+Particularly, after utilizing Moore at such a high clip in 2020.
+Moore undoubtedly has much more work to do before he can live up to that comparison.
+However, there’s no doubt about the sky-high potential that Moore possesses.

 Elijah Moore’s best NFL Draft fits

-NFL teams are always in the market for dynamic receivers, and at the end of the day, that’s what Elijah Moore is.
+NFL teams are always in the market for dynamic receivers.
+At the end of the day, that’s what Elijah Moore is.
 He’ll probably have to be relegated to the slot on most of his snaps because his short arms won’t help him against press coverage.
 But Moore has legitimate game-changing ability with his speed, explosiveness, and elusiveness.
 On top of that, he’s also an excellent route-runner, a scary run-after-catch threat, and a receiver who can haul in passes amidst contact.

-Moore is a complete slot receiver with versatility and dynamic utility, and thus, NFL teams in need of a slot receiver will likely be lining up to acquire his services.
+Moore is a complete slot receiver with versatility and dynamic utility.
+Thus, NFL teams in need of a slot receiver will likely be lining up to acquire his services.
 When you look at the list, a lot of teams might fall under that category.
-As many as two dozen teams could be in the market for a player like Moore to improve their receiving core, but the best fits might end up being teams like the Saints, Dolphins, 49ers, Patriots, and Falcons, who have needs specifically in the slot, and would know how to use Moore with the highest efficiency.
+As many as two dozen teams could be in the market for a player like Moore to improve their receiving corps.
+Yet, the best fits might end up being teams like the Saints, Eagles, 49ers, Lions, Falcons, and Washington, who have needs specifically in the slot, and would know how to use Moore with the highest efficiency.